Michael A. Rothman – Author, Engineer and Cat Herder.

 I can guarantee you that if any of those teachers knew I was writing books, they’d faint or laugh hysterically.

 As an adult: I’ve been privileged enough to have traveled throughout the world and let’s suffice it to say that I’ve been a practicing engineer since the late 1980’s.
 I never practiced any kind of creative writing, however I’ve been a prolific inventor and have 100’s of patents.
 In retrospect, I can see how I’d been using my creativity in practical ways and even though I never exercised creative writing per se, I’d been exercising a different kind of writing with all of those patent disclosures.
-[I’ll note that even though my technical writing and my eventual creative writing were both done in English, that’s were their similarities ended.
+[I’ll note that even though my technical writing and my eventual creative writing were both done in English, that’s where their similarities ended.
 Eventually, I learned the difference between the two.] 😉

 And then I had kids.